Beauty, despair and forbidden knowledge

 Duration: ca 70 min without intermission

-Supported by: Swedish Cultural Ministry, Uppsala City Cultural Council, Swedish Artists Council, Canada Council for the Arts, Japan people to people exchange 2005, Swedish Institute
+Supported by: Swedish Cultural Ministry, City of Uppsala – Cultural Affairs Board, Swedish Artists Council, Canada Council for the Arts, Japan people to people exchange 2005, Swedish Institute

 In this piece SU-EN explores the classical Butoh aesthetic of the female body, using a strict and minimal choreography.
 The dancer is not personifying a human character, but is erased and transformed into a poetic nature force.
 The body is searching its own most distant secret, balancing on the edge of reality and poetry.